-Orlando is well known for amazing theme parks, but there are also many inexpensive ways to entertain your kids in Central Florida.
+Orlando is well known for amazing theme parks, but there are also many free kids’ activities in Orlando.
 You don’t need a ton of money for a fun weekend with the family or a play date adventure.
 We’ve found plenty of free and cheap things to do with your kids in Orlando.

 Free things to do with kids in Orlando:

 Lake Eola Park is a 43-acre recreational area in the heart of downtown Orlando.
 The kids will love the large playground with activities for every age.
 Picnic along the shore, feed the resident swans, catch a free concert at the amphitheater and take a stroll around the lake.
 Enjoy spectacular views of Orlando’s skyline and marvel at iconic fountain, which comes to life with dancing bright lights accompanied by jazz music every night at 8 p.m. and 9 p.m.

 Seminole County’s award-winning recreational trail system is a Central Florida best kept secret with more than 60 miles of paved and natural trails.
 Whatever adventure you choose, it’s free to journey through the trails of Central Florida.
 Explore Central Florida’s trails:

 We might be in the middle of Florida, but the beach is still only a 45-minute drive away.
 Pack the car with toys, an umbrella and a cooler of snacks for a day trip to Cocoa or New Smyrna Beach.

 Central Florida is home to many beautiful parks and recreational facilities.
 One of the easiest ways to find parks closet to you is to log on to Yelp to explore your options and read reviews.
 You can also search on Seminole or Orange counties’ websites.